Yomi-stack/SOC-Analyst-Labs/Windows-Event-Logging-and-Telemetry-Integrattion/README.md

 ![4624 in Event Viewer](./Ev_4624_success.png)
 ![4624 in Wazuh](./Wazuh_4624_success.png)

+SOC relevance:
+Used to detect unauthorized access and lateral movement.

 ---

 ## Event ID 4625 – Failed Logon

-This event is generated when a logon attempt fails.
+This event is generated when a login attempt fails.
+Repeated occurrences may indicate brute-force attacks or credential misuse

 *Key Fields Reviewed:*
 - *TimeCreated* – Timestamp of failed logon